getify/You-Dont-Know-JS/scope-closures/apA.md

 Notably, Martin Fowler cites IoC as the difference between a framework and a library: with a library, you call its functions; with a framework, it calls your functions. [^fowlerIOC]

-In the context of our discussion, either DI or IoC could work as an alternate label for a *synchronous callback*.
+In the context of our discussion, either DI or IoC could work as an alternative label for a *synchronous callback*.

-But I have an alternate suggestion.
+But I have an alternative suggestion.
 Let's just refer to (the things formerly known as) *synchronous callbacks*, as *inter-invoked functions* (IIFs).
 Yes, exactly, I'm making a play on IIFEs.
 These kinds of functions are *inter-invoked*, meaning: something else invokes them, as opposed to IIFEs, which invoke themselves immediately.

 What's the difference between an *asynchronous callback* and an IIF?
 An *asynchronous callback* is an IIF that's invoked asynchronously rather than synchronously.